fizban007/CoffeeGPU/README.md

 Of course, if you simply want to iterate over the whole array then triple loop is overkill, but in the field solver where indices count, then this is how to do it.
-We used "grid-stride loops", so that the grid sizes do not need to be exact multiple of the block dimensions that we use to launch the kernel. `dev_mesh` lives in constant memory and holds the grid dimensions and deltas that we specify.
+We used "grid-stride loops", so that the grid sizes do not need to be exact multiple of the block dimensions that we use to launch the kernel. `dev_grid` lives in constant memory and holds the grid dimensions and deltas that we specify.
 In the kernel parameters, notice we use `const` to specify input arrays and no `const` for output arrays.